NLAFET/block_cimmino/README.rst

     # download the appropriate version of patoh from
     # http://bmi.osu.edu/~umit/software.html
-    # copy libpatoh.a to the lib/ directory
-    # copy patoh.h to the include/ directory

 Now that everything is ready, we can compile the solver.
 To do so, we need a configuration file from the ``cmake.in`` directory, suppose we